LelilolZH/All-Trashmail-Server/README.md

 In this array bellow I added already over 2000 trashmail server, if you have any other trashmail server which are not on this array, please contact me under leviboysaminskij@gmail.com

-note: some of them are double in this list becouse i was jous adding them the whole time ;)
+note: some of them are double in this list becouse i was just adding them the whole time ;)
 # Here the PHP ARRAY:

 ###################################################################################################